HautaniemiLab/SegmentQTL/documentation.md

 **Returns**:

-  - residualized_df: A dataframe with residualized GEX and cur_genotypes.
+  - Residualized GEX and genotypes.

 <a id="statistical_utils.get_tstat2"></a>